bsempir0x65/CTF_Writeups/DownUnderCTF_2021/README.md

 ```
 - [x] Execute the exploit

-Another one from the list. :satisfied: So this time our exploit script did not printed out the next step so we were wondering what happend.
+Another one from the list. <g-emoji class="g-emoji" alias="laughing" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f606.png">😆</g-emoji> So this time our exploit script did not printed out the next step so we were wondering what happend.
 Probably we reached the end of the journey and instead of searching for the next colon we searched for the end of a flag with }.
 ```python
 test = io.recvuntil("}")
 print(test)